silentorb/marloth-story/books/fairytale/part5.md

 Up above, Adelle was just thinking about making her escape when Osmand suddenly loomed up behind her and pinned her against the wall.
 Osmand was not strong, even as a zombie, and normally Adelle may have had a chance at fighting him off.
-But with the loss of blood, it was all Adelle could do to remain conscious.
+But in her current state, it was all Adelle could do to remain conscious.

 "Please, Osmand!"
 Adelle begged of him.
 "Please don't hurt me!"